SUFandom/dialog-apt/README.md

 Its a Miracle!

+You can Type Stuff with it

-## 1.0.1 Build 2 Rel:
+## 1.0.2 Build 3 Release Patch 🔧:

-- Fixed Error Popping out when starting ./main.sh
-- Nothing Changed than that only...
+- Fixed when trying to remove packages, it just puts you back to Startup
+- Fixed at Main Install based script, that emits a random symbol (basically Bash just had a stroke) to apt-dialog

-### Copy This Code to start
+## Copy this and Paste to Termux

 ```
 git clone https://github.com/SUFandom/dialog-apt && cd dialog-apt && chmod +x chmod-us.sh && sh chmod-us.sh && sh main.sh
 ```

+## Updates  For Future? 💻⬆️

+Debian and Ubuntu Support may Come in Later on!